Musculation

 • Starting position : Lie on your back with your knees bent and your feet on the floor.

-• Movement : Perform a classic sit-up, add a twist of the torso to the right.
-Return to the starting position and repeat by rotating to the left.
+• Movement : Perform a standard sit-up, then twist your torso to the right.
+Return to the starting position and repeat by twisting to the left.

 Mountain climbers

-Cardio and abs engagement guaranteed with this dynamic exercise.
+Cardio and ab engagement guaranteed with this dynamic exercise.

-• Starting position : Plank position, support on the hands.
+• Starting position : Plank position, resting on your hands.

-• Movement : Alternately bring your knees towards your chest, keeping your pelvis low and your abs contracted.
+• Movement : Alternately bring your knees towards your chest, keeping your pelvis low and your abs engaged.

 Optimize your training